Famed sports painter LeRoy Neiman dead at 91

 She said he died at Presbyterian Hospital in Manhattan of natural causes.
 He had been hospitalized there in 2010 with vascular problems that required life-saving surgery to remove his right leg above the knee, she said.

-By coincidence, his latest work - a multicolored golf ball 4 feet in diameter and completed in April - went on display in Chicago on Wednesday, said his archivist, Tara Zabor.
+By coincidence, his latest work - a multicoloured golf ball 4 feet (1.2 metres) in diameter and completed in April - went on display in Chicago on Wednesday, said his archivist, Tara Zabor.

 Neiman was born in St. Paul, Minnesota, on June 8, 1921, and was of Turkish and Swedish descent "as near as I can figure out," according to his official website.